-New generic standard Suggested profession specific standards 11. be able to reflect on and review practice 11.1 understand the value of reflection on practice and the need to record the outcome of such reflection 11.2 recognise the value of case conferences and other methods of review 11.3 be aware of emerging technologies and new developments in hearing care practices 12. be able to assure the quality of their practice 12.1 be able to engage in evidence-based practice, evaluate practice systematically, and participate in audit procedures 12.2 be able to gather information, including qualitative and quantitative data, that helps to evaluate the responses of service users to their care 12.3 be aware of the role of audit and review in quality management, including quality control, quality assurance, and the use of appropriate outcome measures 12.4 be able to maintain an effective audit trail and work towards continual improvement 12.5 be aware of, and be able to participate in, quality assurance programmes, where appropriate 12.6 be able to evaluate intervention plans using recognised outcome measures and revise the plans as necessary in conjunction with the service user 12.7 recognise the need to monitor and evaluate the quality of practice and the value of contributing to the generation of data for quality assurance and improvement programmes 13. understand the key concepts of the knowledge base relevant to their profession 13.1 understand the structure and function of the human body, together with knowledge of health, disease, disorder and dysfunction relevant to their profession 13.2 be aware of the principles and applications of scientific enquiry, including the evaluation or treatment efficacy and the research process 13.3 recognise the role of other professions in health and social care 13.4 understand the structure and function of health and social care services in the UK 13.5 understand the concept of leadership and its application to practice 13.6 understand the theoretical basis of, and the variety of approaches to, assessment and intervention
+12. be able to assure the quality of their practice 12.1 be able to engage in evidence-based practice, evaluate practice systematically and participate in audit procedures 12.2 be able to gather information, including qualitative and quantitative data, that helps to evaluate the responses of service users to their care 12.3 be aware of the role of audit and review in quality management, including quality control, quality assurance and the use of appropriate outcome measures 12.4 be able to maintain an effective audit trail and work towards continual improvement 12.5 be aware of, and able to participate in, quality assurance programmes, where appropriate 12.6 be able to evaluate intervention plans using recognised outcome measures and revise the plans as necessary in conjunction with the service user 12.7 recognise the need to monitor and evaluate the quality of practice and the value of contributing to the generation of data for quality assurance and improvement programmes 12.8 be able to select and apply quality and process control measures 12.9 be able to identify and respond appropriately to abnormal outcomes from quality indicators 13. understand the key concepts of the knowledge base relevant to their profession 13.1 understand the structure and function of the human body, together with knowledge of health, disease, disorder and dysfunction relevant to their profession 13.2 be aware of the principles and applications of scientific enquiry, including the evaluation of treatment efficacy and the research process